JulianGarneau/Bacterial_Abundance_Metaphlan/README.md

 ### Important note 1:

-You will need to work in the terminal
+For this tutorial, you will need to work with the terminal (ideally on Mac on Linux system)

+Also, if you are working on your own computer, you might need to install different programs required for the procedure.

-You will need to install different programs.
-We will try to make it the easiest as possible by installing everything through Anaconda
+We will try to make it as easy as possible by installing all programs through Anaconda.

-This means you will first have to install Anaconda, which will allow you to install almost everything else you need for any tutorial you can find here.
+This means you will first have to install Anaconda (which is somewhat a big program).
+Then, Anaconda will allow you to install almost everything else you need for any tutorial you can find here.

 Find the right Anaconda version for your system there (https://docs.anaconda.com/anaconda/install/index.html)

+If you need help to install Anaconda or other software, you can ask me.

+I suggest you go through the tutorial and identify the program you need to install.
+Search for these signs : ⚠️ PROGRAMS TO INSTALL 💻

+The command you will actually need to write in the terminal or adapt for your analyses will be indicated by : ⚠️ TEMPLATE COMMANDS ⌨️

 ### Important note 2: